By Jessa Paschke, Behavior and Training Specialist

 Giving pets the nutrition, training, socialization, activity and medical care they need keeps them safe, happy and healthy.
 It also helps protect others, since a well-trained and socialized pet is much less likely to be a threat or bother to others.

-In honor of Responsible Pet Owners Month – and of the remarkable role pets play in our lives all year round – here are nine key ways to have a great life with your pet.
+Knowing the remarkable role pets play in our lives, here are nine key ways to have a great life with your pet.

 1. Choose the right pet.

 Different pets thrive in different environments.
 If you live in a small space, choose a pet that likes it cozy and doesn’t need lots of room for play.
 If you can’t commit the time for regular dog walks, an indoor cat may be a better option.
 If your work keeps you away from home for long hours, choose a dog or cat that will be comfortable for longer stretches alone.
 Better yet, bring your pet to work with you!

 If your pet gets lost, identification is vital to helping her get home.
 Responsible pet owners get pets microchipped and have them wear collars and ID tags at all times.
 Include your name, address and phone number on the tag.
 We’re huge fans of Whistle trackers, too.
 They attach to your pet’s collar and you can easily keep track of where your dog or cat roams with the Whistle app.

 Pets are like people – they need daily grooming, including hair-brushing, teeth-cleaning and nail-trimming.
 They also need regularly scheduled visits to the vet for immunizations, preventive care and to treat any issues.
 As a pet owner, make sure you set aside time every day to give your cat or dog the care he needs.
 February is also Pet Dental Health Month!
 Be sure you’re making dental health a daily routine for dogs and cats, and consider dental treats like Greenies!